Bepannaah Spoiler: Zoya Gets Kidnapped; Shoots Rajveer To Save Aditya!

 Rajveer’s Drama

-As the viewers are aware, Rajveer was hell-bent on proving Zoya and Aditya culprit of Yash and Pooja's murder, but Aditya's father, Mr Hood ruins Rajveer's plan and saves Adi and Zoya.
+As the viewers are aware, Rajveer was hell-bent on proving that Zoya and Aditya are behind Yash and Pooja's murder, but Aditya's father, Mr Hood ruins Rajveer's plan and saves Adi and Zoya.
 The family will be seen celebrating the victory (of case).

 Zoya & Aditya Celebrate Eid

 Apparently, Aditya's family will organise Eid party, and Zoya's family will also be invited.
-Zoya will be seen ignoring Aditya as her husband Yash was proved guilty by Adi's father (Mr Hooda puts all blame on Yash to save Zoya and Adi).
+Zoya will be seen ignoring Aditya as her husband Yash was proved guilty by Adi's father (Mr Hooda puts all the blame on Yash to save Zoya and Adi).

 Zoya Gets Kidnapped

-At the party, Adi tries to cheer up Zoya.
+At the party, Adi tries to cheer Zoya up.
 The couple will also be seen dancing.
 But their happiness will not last long, as Rajveer enters the party and kidnaps Zoya.
-According to the latest spoiler, Rajveer traps Zoya in a water tank, knowing the fact that she has breathing problem.
+According to the latest spoiler, Rajveer traps Zoya in a water tank, knowing the fact that she has breathing difficulties.

 Spoiler 1: Adi Gets To Know Rajveer Is His Half Brother